 - Don't attach pacifiers, medallions, or other objects to the crib or body with a cord.

-Experts recommend baby proofing by following a checklist and addressing each room in your home one at a time.
+Experts at the American Academy of Pediatrics recommend baby proofing by following a checklist and addressing the rooms in your home one at a time.

 - Parents should make sure that smoke detectors are installed and functioning outside each bedroom and on every level of the home, as well as a carbon monoxide detector.

-- Electrical outlets should have child safe covers.
+- Electrical outlets should have child safe outlet covers.

 - Dangerous or sharp edges on furniture or materials should be removed or protected.

-- Secure household chemicals and medicines and put them out of reach.
+- Use cabinet locks to keep household chemicals, cleaning supplies, and medicines out of reach.

 - Set your water heater no higher than 120 degrees to prevent burns.

-- Install childproof gates at the bottom and top of staircases.
+- Install child gates at the bottom and top of staircases to prevent falls